 Penalties for drug use or trafficking of drugs include imprisonment.

-Punishment is a three year jail sentence and a financial penalty.
+Punishment is a three-year jail sentence and a fine.

 Algeria is a conservative Islamic country, so visitors will need to be mindful of this as they travel around.
 Dress conservatively and be respectful of the local culture, particuarly in rural locations and around places of worship.
 Women travelers should also consider wearing a headscarf.